 After a comprehensive evaluation that includes an ultra-sound examination of the veins, your vein specialist will determine the optimal treatment for each patient’s needs.
 Occasionally an x-ray will be needed before advice about treatment can be given.

 Treatment for varicose veins is seldom essential since serious complications rarely occur.
 The choice is yours and many patients have varicose veins for the whole of their adult life and never suffer any problems with them.

 How can I help myself?

 Avoid being overweight and wear support stockings if you have to stand up a lot of the time.
-Regular exercise such as walking also helps to pump the blood out of the leg.
-Dry itchy skin can often be helped by moisturising (emollient) creams or bath additives available at the chemist.
+Regular exercise such as walking also helps to pump blood out of the leg.
+Dry itchy skin can often be helped by moisturizing (emollient) creams or bath additives available at the chemist.

 If I need treatment, what treatments are available?

 1. Support Stockings